campbellsechrest/streetwise-score/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Releases

+Automated release workflow is enabled on `main`:

+- Push to `main` triggers auto-tagging (patch by default).
+- Tag pushes trigger a GitHub Release with generated notes.

+You can also manually run the "Solo Release" workflow in Actions and choose the bump level (patch/minor/major).